UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Note: Pricing examples above are based on Mint’s current promotional rates at the time of writing and may change.
 Always confirm the latest rates on Mint Mobile’s site.

-While writing a check for $360 or $480 upfront might feel steep, it eliminates a monthly internet bill for an entire year.
-For budget-conscious movers, this predictability is a major asset.
+While writing a check for $360 or $480 upfront might feel steep initially, it successfully eliminates your monthly internet bill for an entire calendar year.
+For budget-conscious movers looking to streamline their expenses, this predictability is a massive advantage.

 Infographic showing Mint Home Internet speeds and tradeoffs for streaming versus gaming.